BertoPolo/capstone-interface/IMPROVEMENTS_TODO.md

 ## Actives TO DO

 - Change navigation among pages, from states to params
-- From /singleItem, can’t click on categories and move there
-- From /singleItem, in XS screen you can’t see categories
 - Clean unused imports
 - Reset scroll when navigate
 - Implement to see filters and items in route/path ( params ) => then modify searches to be by params